 Our wholly-owned Australian Performing Subsidiary is required to make payments to a special purpose fund that provides compensation for Australian asbestos-related personal injury and death claims for which certain Former James Hardie Companies are found liable.
-These payments may affect our ability to grow the Company.
+These payments could materially adversely affect our financial position, liquidity, results of operations and cash flows.